ddliu/frps-docker/README.md

-# frpc-docker
+# frps-docker
-frpc docker build
+frps docker build

-This image is based on busybox with very small size(only 8.73MB)
+This tiny(only 8.73MB) frps image is built with busybox.

 Usage: